DirtySenpai/Cheat-Loader-CSGO/README.md

 3. Modify them to work for your website's setup.

 4. In usercheck_get.php, modify the usergroup numbers to match your forums.

+5. Go to your MyBB admin panel -> configuration -> general configuration.

+6. Set the CAPTCHA field to none.

+7. Now to go configuration -> login and registration options

+8. Set "Number of times to allow failed logins" to 0

 ## Loader VB